-A very common question that is frequently asked is: Are chances of experiencing toenail fungus bigger than those of experiencing fingernail fungus?
+A frequently asked question is: Do I have higher chances of experiencing toenail fungus than fingernail fungus?

 The answer to this question is very simple and makes absolute sense: Toenails have actually way more chances of getting fungal infections, because the blood circulation to your feet and toes is weaker than the circulation to your hands and fingers.

-As we went over at the very top of this page, poor blood circulation is one of the main reasons why older people are more likely of having nail fungus and that is because unsufficient blood flow prevents infections to be washed away.
+As we went over at the very top of this page, poor blood circulation is one of the main reasons why older people are more likely to have nail fungus.
+That is because insufficient blood flow prevents infections to be washed away.

-So, the poorer the blood flow, the more chances you have to get nail infections, because those microorganisms tend to stay on the affected skin instead of being taken away and gotten rid of by the blood.
+So, the poorer the blood flow, the higher the chances of getting nail infections, because those microorganisms tend to stay on the affected skin instead of being taken care of by the blood.

 This is also why toenails grow slower than fingernail, which is another reason why toenails have more chances of getting infection.
-In fact, by growing slower, toenails gather more infectious microorganisms before hopefully being cut by clippers and cleaned off.
+In fact, by growing slower, toenails gather more infectious microorganisms.
+Then, they can only go away after being cut by clippers and cleaned off.

-It takes a complete nail growth for the nail to be regenerated is rid of fungus if treated.
+If treated, It takes a complete growth phase for the nail to be regenerated and rid of fungus.